coordinature/coordinature.github.io/development/applications/familysigns/legal/en/tracking.md

   - phone number
   - devices used for the study and app

-		- reden a,b,c.
-Niet alleen identificeren. ter verbetering van de app en ontwikkeling van nieuwe functies.

-We do this by:
+We do this through the following actions and services:
-- typeform, is het platform wat we gebruiken om vragen te stellen aan de gebruikers.
+- Typeform: Is an external platform that we use to host our questionaires.
-- app will be stored on users device and backed up on the 2Tango owned server hosted by linode.
+- All data collected through the Signs app will be stored on the users device and backed up on the 2Tango owned server hosted by linode.
 	- voor dec 2022 nieuw eu model gebruiken.
     - Vragen of de data wel in eu kan blijven staan.
     - Afspraak data staat in frankfurt, londen is ook in orde.